"Discrete" vacuum geometry as a tool for Dirac fundamental quantization of Minkowskian Higgs model: Statement of problem.

 Going out from this contradiction seems to be just in locating (topologically nontrivial) threads in the infinitely narrow cylinder of the effective diameter $\epsilon$ around the axis $z$ and in joining (in a smooth wise) vacuum Higgs fields $\Phi_a^{(n)}$ and BPS monopole solutions.

 In this case collective solid rotations (vortices) inside the Minkowskian BPS monopole vacuum, occurring actually in that spatial region around the axis $z$ and described correctly by the action functional (\ref{rot}), become quite "legitimate", and simultaneously, the Gauss law constraint (\ref{homo}) is satisfied outward this region with smooth vacuum "electric" monopoles $E_i^a$ \cite{David2}, (\ref{se}).
-Latter ones can be treated as thread solutions since vacuum Higgs fields $\Phi_a^{(n)}$ are such (the same assertion is correct, of course, for Higgs vacuum BPS monopoles).

-On the other hand, in the region of thread topological defects inside the discrete vacuum manifold $R_{\rm YM}$, Eq. (\ref{colin}) is violated since the vacuum "magnetic" field $\bf B$ suffers a break in this region according to the arguments \cite{BPS} (the vacuum "magnetic" field $\bf B$ set for BPS monopole solutions via the Bogomol'nyi equation (\ref{Bog}) \cite{Al.S.,BPS,Gold} diverges as $r^{-2}$ at the origin of coordinates).

-In other words, the plot of $D \Phi$ behaves as $r^{-2}$ at the origin of coordinates for vacuum Higgs BPS monopole modes $\Phi$ (whence $DB\sim D^2\Phi =O(r^{-3})$ therein), while the plot of $D \Phi$ for Higgs thread solutions $\Phi$ \cite{Al.S.} joins the plot for the transverse vacuum ``electric'' field $E\sim D \Phi$ (\ref{colin}) \cite {Pervush1} (in the latter case $\Phi$ are vacuum BPS monopole solutions, specified via the Bogomol'nyi equation (\ref{Bog})).
-Such is the geometrical picture connected with Eq. (\ref{colin}).

 The said is the one more argument in favour of the first-order phase transition occurring in the Minkowskian Higgs model with vacuum BPS monopoles quantized by Dirac and coming therein to the coexistence of two thermodynamic phases: the thermodynamic phases of collective solid rotations and superfluid potential motions, inside the appropriate Minkowskian BPS monopole vacuum.